NEET 2020 - Syllabus, Exam date, Eligibility, Application Form, Registration and Cutoff

 National Testing Agency (NTA) will conduct the NEET 2020 Exam for MBBS entrance (National Eligibility cum Entrance Test) and this will be used for admission in MBBS and BDS colleges in India.
-Around 12 to 13 lakh candidates are expected to apply for NEET 2020, in which 180 questions from physics, chemistry, biology, and botany will be asked.
 Since NTA came into the picture, many things have changed in NEET 2020 such as mode of exam, its frequency.
 However, for those who are in class 11 or 12, their focus at the moment should be exam preparation.

 Aspirants of NEET seeking admission at the undergraduate level are advised to check the eligibility criteria of NEET.
 The prerequisites given here are in accordance with those specified by NTA based on the Regulations on Graduate Medical Education.
 NEET eligibility criteria will specify the age limit, academic qualifications, nationality and other mandatory requirements which must be met by all the aspirants.
-NEET 2019 will be held on May 5 and The candidates who will not meet NEET 2019 eligibility criteria will become ineligible for the forthcoming sessions of the entrance exam.
 NEET Candidate should be an Indian Nationals or OCI (Overseas Citizen of India) and Aadhaar card is mandatory for all candidates except belonging to Assam, J&K and Meghalaya state.

 Other Eligibilities -

 - Assam, J&K and Meghalaya candidates can also apply for NEET by providing their passport number, ration card number, bank account number or any other valid Government ID number.

 - NRI candidates can apply by using Adhaar Card number or Passport Number.

 - PIO, OCI & Foreign nationals candidates can apply by Passport Number.